VigneshwarRamalingam/Customer_Segmentaion_Analysis/README.md

   </table>

 - <b>Wealth Segmentation by Age Category</b><br>
-  - Across all age categories the largest number of customers are from 'Mass Customer' Segment
+  - The 'Mass Customer' Segment comprises the greatest number of customers across all age groups.
+The 'High Net Worth' customers make up the next category.
-  - The next category comes from the 'High Net Worth' customers.
+  - The number of clients in the Affluent sector surpasses that of the High Net Worth customers in the 40-49 age bracket.The 'Mass Customer' Segment comprises the greatest number of customers across all age groups.
+The 'High Net Worth' customers make up the next category.
-  - In the age group 40-49, Affluent segment out performs the High Net Worth customers in terms of number of customers.<br>
+  - The number of clients in the Affluent sector surpasses that of the High Net Worth customers in the 40-49 age bracket.<br>
   <table>
   <tr>
     <td><b>Old Customers Wealth by Age Group</b></td>